IAUB1Commission/index/06-chaica6.md

 March 30, 2025 : *Registration and Abstract Submission Starts*

-April 30, 2025 : *Abstract Submission Ends*
+May 10, 2025 : *Abstract Submission Ends*

 May 31, 2025 : *Selected Abstracts will be informed*